tmsavage/GroceryStoreChatbot/README.md

 Fine-tuning Phil on the products_new.csv dataset.

+## Things to add to README
+- How do I get from fine-tuning to a working GPT model
+- What are the steps to train my model?
+Dependencies?
+- How do I load the demo on my machine?

 Some Code Segments are referenced from the following deeplearning.ai courses:
 - Building Systems with the ChatGPT API
 - ChatGPT Prompt Engineering for Developers